jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 Consider adding a Governance action after testing to suspend user / confirm compromised / revoke token.
 Require user to sign-in again is just a revoke refresh token in back-end.

-Audit for Governane actions can be found under Settings > Cloud Apps > Goverance Log
+Audit for Governance actions can be found under Settings > Cloud Apps > Goverance Log

 ![image](https://github.com/user-attachments/assets/fe23d419-c533-4401-a0a1-f59cc53af9a5)